bozboz/laravel-admin/README.md

 ```

 This will enable entire CRUD functionality on the model defined in the
-`ModelAdminDecorator` dependency.
+`Decorators\ModelAdminDecorator` dependency.

 ## Decorators

 Decorators contain information about how a model is displayed in the Admin area.
 If you have a model that should be accessed in the Admin area, it needs an
 associated decorator.
-The abstract `ModelAdminDecorator` class contains several
+The abstract `Decorators\ModelAdminDecorator` class
-abstract methods which must be defined on the subclass:
+contains several abstract methods which must be defined on the subclass:

 -   `getLabel` should return a suitable string representation of the model;
     typically the title of the entity